 Als might not deserve equal moral concern because they do not have fragile, unique lives of the sort that human beings have.
-It might be possible to duplicate AIs or back them up so that if one is harmed or destroyed, others can take its place, perhaps with the same memories or seeming-memories - perhaps even ignorant that any re-creation and replacement has occurred.
-Harming or killing an AI might therefore lack the gravity of harming or killing a human being.
-Call this the Objection from Duplicability.8
+It might be possible to duplicate Als or back them up so that if one is harmed or destroyed, others can take its place, perhaps with the same memories or seeming-memories - perhaps even ignorant that any re-creation and replacement has occurred.
+Harming or killing an Al might therefore lack the gravity of harming or killing a human being.
+Call this the Objection from Duplicability.

-Our reply is simple: It is possible to create AIs as unique and fragile as human beings.
-If so, then the No-Relevant-Difference Argument survives the objection.
+Our reply is simple: It should be possible to create relevantly similar AIs as unique and fragile as human beings.
+If so, then the No-Relevant-Difference Argument survives the objection.8